vmware/concord-bft/README.md

 ## Run examples

-### Simple test application (4 replicas and 1 client on a single machine)
+### Simple Test application
+Simple Test application is used to demonstrate how to use concord and enables you to perform READ and WRITE requests from client to replicas on a single-register state machine and then the consensus algorithm is run using this setup.

-Tests are compiled into in the build directory and can be run from anywhere as long as they aren't moved.
+Simple Test is compiled into the build directory and can be run from anywhere as long as it isn't moved.

-Run the following from the top level concord-bft directory:
+Simple Test can be run using 2 methods:
+#### 1) Shell script
 ./build/tests/simpleTest/scripts/testReplicasAndClient.sh
+You can use this shell script to run Simple Test using default configuration i.e. 4 replicas and 1 client.

-#### Using simple test application via Python script
+#### 2) Python script
+./build/tests/simpleTest/scripts/simpleTest.py
 You can use the simpleTest.py script to run various configurations via a simple command line interface.
-Please find more information [here](./tests/simpleTest/README.md)
+Please find more information on Simple Test [here](./tests/simpleTest/README.md)

 ## Directory Structure